pactus-project/PIPs/PIPs/pip-7.md

 ## Security Considerations

-Introducing a timestamp check during handshaking with improve the security and integrity of the Pactus network.
+Introducing a timestamp check during handshaking will improve the security and integrity of the Pactus network.
 It is critical to prevent nodes with incorrect timestamp configurations from joining the network because they can potentially cause synchronization and consensus issues.